animeshk-me/My-Books/README.md

 # DAA_Notes
-This file contains the scribes provideded by Dr. Sadagopan N during the course 'Design and Analysis of Algorithms'.
+This file contains the scribes provided by Dr. Sadagopan N during the course 'Design and Analysis of Algorithms'.